x-junyi/Scotty3D/docs/meshedit/bevel.md

 Here we provide some additional detail about the bevel operations and their implementation in Scotty3D.
 Each bevel operation has two components:

 1. A method that modifies the _connectivity_ of the mesh, creating new beveled elements, and
-2. A method the updates the _geometry_ of the mesh, insetting and offseting the new vertices according to the user input.
+2. A method that updates the _geometry_ of the mesh, insetting and offseting the new vertices according to the user input.

 The methods that update the connectivity are `HalfedgeMesh::bevel_vertex`, `halfedgeMesh::bevel_edge`, and `HalfedgeMesh::bevel_face`. \
 The methods that update geometry are `HalfedgeMesh::bevel_vertex_positions`, `HalfedgeMesh::extrude_vertex_position`, `HalfedgeMesh::bevel_edge_positions`, and `HalfedgeMesh::bevel_face_positions`.